-Also a highly sought-after guest conductor at the world's leading opera houses in recent seasons Simone Young has appeared at the Vienna State Opera: Peter Grimes, A Midsummer Night’s Dream (Britten), Das verratene Meer (Henze), Lohengrin, The Gambler (Prokofiev), Faust, Parsifal and Salome; Bavarian State Opera, Munich: Jenufa, Tannhäuser, Aus einem toten Haus (Janacek), Tristan und Isolde, Fidelio, and Elektra; Berlin State Opera: Tosca, Fidelio, Chowantschina (Mussorgsky) Die Frau ohne Schatten, Tannhäuser; Zurich Opera: Salome, Elektra, Fidelio, Parsifal and Lohengrin; Teatro Real, Madrid: Lear (Reimann); Royal Swedish Opera, Stockholm: Elektra.
-Upcoming engagements include returns to Zurich, Munich, Berlin, Vienna, The Metropolitan Opera, Vienna State Opera and her La Scala, Milan debut with Peter Grimes.
+Also a highly sought-after guest conductor at the world's leading opera houses, in recent seasons Simone Young has appeared at the Vienna State Opera: Peter Grimes, A Midsummer Night’s Dream (Britten), Die Fledermaus, Das verratene Meer (Henze), Lohengrin, The Gambler (Prokofiev), Faust, Parsifal and Salome; Bavarian State Opera, Munich: Jenufa, Tannhäuser, Aus einem toten Haus (Janacek), Tristan und Isolde, Fidelio, and Elektra; Berlin State Opera: Tosca, Fidelio, Chowantschina (Mussorgsky) Die Frau ohne Schatten, Tannhäuser; Zurich Opera: Salome, Elektra, Fidelio, Parsifal and Lohengrin; Teatro Real, Madrid: Lear (Reimann); Royal Swedish Opera, Stockholm: Elektra.
+Most recent engagements include returns to The Metropolitan Opera, Vienna State Opera and her La Scala, Milan debut with Peter Grimes.

 Simone Young was Music Director of Opera Australia from 2001 to 2003, Chief Conductor of the Bergen Philharmonic Orchestra from 1999 - 2002 and from 2007 – 2012 was Principal Guest Conductor of the Gulbenkian Orchestra, Lisbon.
 Since 2017 she has been the Principal Guest Conductor of the Lausanne Chamber Orchestra.